-You probably got some insights from the testing of the previous sprint.
+You probably got some insights from the previous sprint.
 What do you need to improve your prototype?
 What can you leave out?

-Think also about the sustainability of the concept, of it's material and its lifecycle.
+Think also about the sustainability of the concept, of its material and its lifecycle.
 Create a higher quality prototype that communicates your challenge and your insights clearly, and think also of a way how you will share and document your story!